mselayan/mselayan.github.io/about.md

 Outside of engineering and research, I enjoy a mix of both indoor and outdoor worlds, as long as I can experience them without crowds, noise, or anyone asking me to explain traffic flow theory during a game or at a some viewpoint.

-I'm an avid soccer fan, a casual photographer, a lover of nature, and a lifelong enthusiast of computers and tech stuff.
-I also happen to be a gamer.. and I mean all of it: modern titles, retro classics, and everything in between.
-I can lose myself equally in a research dataset or a vintage GBC cartridge.
+I’m a football fan, the one that passes a "does it look like a ball?" test.
+I take photos, I travel, I like being outdoors.
+I’ve also been messing around with computers and tech for as long as I can remember.
+And I game a bit of everything, from today’s hits to vintage GBC cartridges (that's mainly a Pokémon reference).

 Since moving to the U.S., I've tried to make the most of it: I visited 10 states in my first year and added 5 more in the second, exploring 10 national parks along the way.
 I've learned that I enjoy being outdoors as long as there’s a nice view, and indoors, as long as I have a controller, keyboard, or something to tinker with.